Vince-C156/STELLAR/README.md

 # PLANNING-AUTONOMOUS-SPACECRAFT-RENDEZVOUS-AND-DOCKING-TRAJECTORIES-VIA-REINFORCEMENT-LEARNING
 Reinforcement Learning for Spacecraft Docking Trajectories with Proximal Policy Optimization.
 Learning a model-free approach to unify model switching standard.

+## What is space docking?
+Space docking is the process of connecting two spacecraft together in space.
+It involves bringing the spacecraft into close proximity, aligning their docking ports, and using a docking mechanism to secure the connection.
+This maneuver enables crew transfers, resupply missions, module attachment, and the formation of larger structures in space.
+Rendezvous, alignment, capture, sealing, and pressurization are key steps in the docking process.
+Space docking plays a crucial role in space exploration, satellite servicing, and the assembly of space stations, requiring precise coordination and specialized docking systems to achieve a successful connection in the challenging conditions of space.

 <div style="display: flex; justify-content: space-between;">
   <figure style="text-align: center; width: 20%;">